FourierTransformer/LuaComplete-Sublime/README.md

 3. That's about it!
 LuaComplete will start up the server and send code automatically via the client.
 There are a few settings that can be tweaked, as referenced below.

 ## Settings
 The default settings should work out of the box, but they can be modified via the Preferences menu or from the Command Palette (`Ctrl+Shift+P` and type LuaComplete).
 Make any changes in the User settings.
+You will likely need to restart Sublime Text after changing settings.
 Here are the default settings:
 ```
 {
     // Path to the directory containing lua-complete executables